 Analyze Coverage Limits

 The limit is the maximum amount the insurer will reimburse.
-For Thailand, we recommend a minimum medical coverage of $160,000, but a limit of $540,000 or more is ideal for optimal coverage.
+For Thailand, we recommend a minimum medical coverage of $160,000, but a limit of $540,000 or more is more comfortable for private hospitals and serious medical cases.

 Check the Deductibles

 The deductible is the amount you pay out-of-pocket in case of a claim.
-Prefer policies with no deductible or a very low one (e.g., $30) to avoid unpleasant surprises.
+Prefer policies with no deductible or a very low deductible to avoid unpleasant surprises.

 Read the Policy Exclusions

 Always read the fine print.
-Common exclusions include pre-existing conditions that are not stable or engaging in certain risky sports.
+Common exclusions include unstable pre-existing conditions, alcohol-related accidents, motorbike accidents without the correct license, or certain risky sports.
 If you plan specific activities, ensure they are covered or purchase a dedicated add-on.

 Our Selection of the Best Insurance for Thailand